 SEO: Measure keyword visibility by tracking rankings for target keywords and calculating the percentage of total search visibility you capture versus competitors.

-The key is maintaining consistency in your measurement approach and timeframes.
+The key is maintaining consistency in your share of voice measurement approach and timeframes.
 Whether you’re measuring weekly, monthly, or quarterly, ensure you’re comparing like-for-like data across all competitors and channels.

 Key Metrics: Number of mentions, estimated reach, publication authority, and sentiment.
 Weight mentions by publication quality and audience relevance, not just volume.